Non-Hermitian Floquet Topological Matter -- A Review: Backgrounds

 might be employed to characterize such a real-to-complex spectral transition.
 Here $E_{0}$ is a base energy chosen appropriately on the complex plane.
 The parametrized Hamiltonian $\hat{H}(\theta)=\hat{H}(\theta+2\pi)$, where $\theta$ can be viewed as the quasimomentum along an artificial dimension.
 We have also taken the periodic boundary condition (PBC) for $\hat{H}$ before implementing its $\theta$-parametrization.
-The $w$ in Eq. (\ref{eq:EWN}) thus depicts a spectral winding number with respect to the base energy $E_{0}$, i.e., it counts the number of times that the spectrum of $\hat{H}(\theta)$ winds around $E_{0}$ on the complex plane when the synthetic quasimomentum $\theta$ is varied over a cycle.
+The $w$ in Eq.~(\ref{eq:EWN}) thus depicts a spectral winding number with respect to the base energy $E_{0}$, i.e., it counts the number of times that the spectrum of $\hat{H}(\theta)$ winds around $E_{0}$ on the complex plane when the synthetic quasimomentum $\theta$ is varied over a cycle.
 When the spectrum of $\hat{H}(\theta)$ is real, we must have $w=0$, as a spectral loop cannot be formed on the complex plane in this case.
 When the spectrum of $\hat{H}(\theta)$ is complex, $w$ may take an integer-quantized value if $\hat{H}(\theta)$ possesses spectral loops around $E_{0}$.
-A suitably chosen $E_{0}$ could then yield a nonzero $w$ when the first spectral loop appears on the complex-$E$ plane, and thus detecting the topological changes in the spectrum of $\hat{H}$ across the PT-breaking transition.
+A suitably chosen $E_{0}$ could then yield a nonzero $w$ when the first spectral loop appears on the complex-$E$ plane, thereby detecting the topological changes in the spectrum of $\hat{H}$ across the PT-breaking transition.

 For a Floquet system, if the time-periodic Hamiltonian $\hat{H}(t)$ possesses the PT-symmetry at each instant $t$, the resulting Floquet operator also has the PT-symmetry.
-In this case, we can define the spectral winding number $w$ as in Eq. (\ref{eq:EWN}) for the stroboscopic Floquet effective Hamiltonian so as to capturing the PT-breaking transition in the quasienergy spectrum.
-We will provide explicit examples for this usage in the Sec. \ref{subsec:TQC}, where we consider PT transitions, localization transitions and topological transitions in non-Hermitian Floquet quasicrystals.
+In this case, we can define the spectral winding number $w$ as in Eq.~(\ref{eq:EWN}) for the stroboscopic Floquet effective Hamiltonian so as to capture the PT-breaking transition in the quasienergy spectrum.
+We will provide explicit examples for this usage in Subsec.~\ref{subsec:TQC}, where we consider PT transitions, localization transitions, and topological transitions in non-Hermitian Floquet quasicrystals.